Family of Adolf Hitler: 1920s

 On 14 March 1920, Heinrich "Heinz" Hitler was born to Alois Jr. and his second wife, Hedwig Heidemann.
 In 1924, Alois Jr. was prosecuted for bigamy, but acquitted due to Bridget's intervention on his behalf.
 His older son, William Patrick, stayed with Alois and his new family during his early trips to Weimar Republic Germany in the late 1920s and early 1930s.

 When Adolf was confined in Landsberg, Angela travelled from Vienna to visit him.
 Angela's daughters, Geli and Elfriede, accompanied their mother when she became Hitler's housekeeper in 1925; Geli Raubal was 17 at the time and would spend the next six years in close contact with her half-uncle.
 Her mother was given a job as housekeeper at the Berghof villa near Berchtesgaden in 1928.
-Geli relocated into Hitler's Munich apartment in 1929 when she enrolled in the Ludwig Maximilian University to study medicine.
+Geli relocated into Hitler's Munich apartment in 1929 when she enrolled in the LMU Munich to study medicine.
 She did not complete her medical studies.

 Hitler behaved in a domineering and possessive manner with Geli.
 When he discovered she was having a relationship with his chauffeur, Emil Maurice, he forced an end to the affair and dismissed Maurice from his personal service.
 After that he did not allow her to associate freely with friends, and attempted to have himself or someone he trusted near her at all times, accompanying her while she shopped or attended movies or opera.

 In 1926, Alois Jr. joined the National Socialist German Workers' Party (NSDAP), under the leadership of his half-brother; however, he left it the following year.
+After being arrested in Britain in the summer of 1945 after traveling with forged documents, Alois Jr. was revealed to have opted to distance himself from politics during Adolf Hitler's rule over Nazi Germany and had never been a member of the Nazi Party during this time.

 Adolf met Eva Braun, 23 years his junior, at Heinrich Hoffmann's photography studio in Munich in October 1929.
 He occasionally dated other women as well, including Hoffmann's daughter, Henrietta, and Maria Reiter.

 1930s

 Hitler's half-niece Geli Raubal committed suicide in 1931.
-Rumours immediately began in the media about a possible sexual relationship, and even murder.
+Rumours immediately began in the media about a possible sexual relationship, and murder.
 Historian Ian Kershaw contends that stories which circulated at the time alleging "sexual deviant practices ought to be viewed as anti-Hitler propaganda".

 After having little communication with her brother Adolf, Paula was delighted to meet him again in Vienna during the early 1930s.

 When the NSDAP won 107 seats in the Reich parliament in 1930, the Times Union in Albany, New York, published a statement of Alois, Jr.